DanMM7/Ciluba-Text-Dataset/README.md

 (to be updated after running the pipeline)

-- Total sentences: ~XX,XXX
+- Total sentences: 10733 sentences
+- Training set: 7513 sentences
+- Validation set: 1610 sentences
+- Test set: 1610 sentences

-- Vocabulary size: ~X,XXX unique words
+- Vocabulary size: *(to be calculated)*

-- Avg. sentence length: ~X tokens
+- Avg. sentence length: *(to be calculated)*

+---

 ## 🛠️ Usage